vasu31dev/playwright-ts-template/docs/Utilities.md

 2. `Action Options(ClickOptions)`: `button` is used for right-click, `force` is used to bypass the actionability checks and force the click, and `clickCount` is used to click the element for the given number of times.

-3. `Action Options(TypeOptions)`: `delay` is used to simulate the delay between the key presses with the given time, `noWaitAfter` is used to specify not to wait after the action `type`.
+3. `Action Options(PressSequentiallyOptions)`: `delay` is used to simulate the delay between the key presses with the given time, `noWaitAfter` is used to specify not to wait after the action `PressSequentially`.

 4. `ExpectOptions(ExpectTextOptions)`: `useInnerText` is used to assert the inner text, `ignoreCase` is used to ignore the case while asserting, and `timeout` is used to wait until the specified time before failing the test.